 Should the testing agency cancel official test scores, the University will take the following action: If classes have begun and the student is currently enrolled, the cancelled score/s will be removed from Banner and Recruit so no future pre-requisites would be met using the cancelled score.
 Scholarship awards would be adjusted accordingly upon receipt of cancellation notice.
-The student would remain enrolled because he/she met admission requirements and was admitted in good faith prior to the cancelled score/s will be removed from Banner and Recruit, scholarship offers will be adjusted accordingly.
+The student would remain enrolled because he/she met admission requirements and was admitted in good faith prior to the cancellation; however, the need for intermediate coursework would be evaluated.
+If classes have not begun, the cancelled score/s will be removed from Banner and Recruit, scholarship offers will be adjusted accordingly.
 The student may be asked to sit for a national test, residual ACT or Accuplacer depending on the date of test score cancellation and the highest valid score on file.